Schossi/CityBuilderWeb/_pages/demos/demoThree.md

 <iframe frameborder="0" src="https://itch.io/embed-upload/3246447?color=000000" allowfullscreen="0" width="980" height="688"></iframe>

 Buildings are rotated using the __R__ key.
+The camera is rotated using __Q__ and __E__, use __mouse wheel__ to zoom and __hold shift__ to pitch.

 Migration is always balanced with employment so people will only come to your city if there are enough jobs.
+Bridges need a road to be placed on both sides before they can be built.
+Stages can only be placed on grey Streets that have been improved by increasing desirability.

 For an in depth breakdown of all the components please see the [Manual]({% link _pages/manual/demos/three.md %})

 ## Walkthrough